arduino/docs-content/content/micropython/00.first-steps/03.runtime-package/runtime-package.md

 - `delay(time)`

-Freezes the program for the duration specified in _microseconds_.
+Freezes the program for the duration specified in _milliseconds_.

 Below is a demonstration of the classic blink example: